 Sea cows have a distinctive look, with a long trunk-like snout and wide bodies.
 Their sizes range from 2.5 – 4 meters, or 8.2 – 13.1 feet, in length, and they can reach weights of up to 1,500 kg or 3,300 pounds.

-The sea cow has very dense bones that help it balance itself in the water.
+They have very dense bones that help them balance themselves in the water.
 As the sea cow typically has a large amount of blubber, it can become extremely buoyant.
-The heavy bones are able to fight against this and keep them stable.
+The trunk-like mouth allows them to consume vast quantities of seaweed and seagrass to sustain their herbivore diet.

 The snout is vital to sea cows as they utilize it to gather food.
 The whiskers outside their mouths allow them to navigate their environment more efficiently.